 Asthma Treatment Plan

-Date: (Todayan aliaha Child's Name: (To type, click to highlight and just start typing) Date of Birth: I can confirm that r ny child has been: Diagnosed with asthma (Click once to chec boxes) Not diagnosed as asthmatic, but prescribed an inh aler 🔲 Please complete below with all the medication you r child is prescribed: Medication Dose What are your child's asthma triggers? (makes their r asthma worse):
+Date: (To type, click to

+Child's Name: highlight and just start typing)

+Date of Birth:

+I can confirm t that my child has been:

+Diagnosed with asthma (Click once to chec boxes)

+Not diagnosed as asthmatic, but prescribed a n inhaler

+Please complete below with all the medication n your child is prescribed:

+Medication Dose

+What are your child's asthma triggers? (makes s their asthma worse):

+-

+-

-Does you r child need help with taking his or her inhaler?
-Yes 🗌 No 🗆 Does you r child tell you when they feel they need to use their inhaler?
-Yes 🗌 No 🗆 Does you r child need to use their inhaler before any exercise or play?
-Yes 🗌 No 🗆 Conse nt Form N or those diagnosed with asthma only: Iy child has a working, in-date inhaler, clearly labelled with their name, which they will ring with them to school every day and to off-site trips.
-N or those prescribed an inhaler but not asthmatic: 1y child will bring their in-date inhaler to School, clearly labelled with their name when they eed it and we will update the Medical Centre at the time.
-0 the event of my child displaying symptoms of asthma, and if their inhaler is not available r is unusable, I consent for my child to receive salbutamol from an emergency inhaler held y the school for such emergencies.
-Signe d: Date: (Name an d Signatural
+Does your ur child need help with taking his or her inhaler?
+Yes 🗌 No 🗆 Does your ur child tell you when they feel they need to use their inhaler?
+Yes 🗌 No 🗆 Does your ur child need to use their inhaler before any exercise or play?
+Yes 🗌 No □ Conser ent Form ( M For those diagnosed with asthma only: My child has a working, in-date inhaler, clearly labelled with their name, which they will bring with them to school every day and to off-site trips.
+M For those prescribed an inhaler but not asthmatic: My child will bring their in-date inhaler to School, clearly labelled with their name when they need it and we will update the Medical Centre at the time.
+01 In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.
+Signed ed: Date: (Name an nd Signature)